ibuttimer/canvasstrac-server/README.md

 * <code>gulp replace --env localdev</code>
 * <code>gulp develop</code>

-Alternatively, [Visual Studio Code](https://code.visualstudio.com/) provides is an excellent editor to a build in debugger.
+Alternatively, [Visual Studio Code](https://code.visualstudio.com/) provides is an excellent editor with a build in debugger.

 ### Deploy to [Heroku](https://www.heroku.com)
 There are a number of methods of [deploying an application to Heroku](https://devcenter.heroku.com/categories/deployment), however the following methods were used for this application: